Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

 \begin{lemma} Let $C$ be a strongly finitely aligned conical cancellative category with a finite number of identities.
 Then $\mathsf{P}(C)^{e}$ is an inverse submonoid of $\mathsf{R}(C)^{e}$. \end{lemma} \begin{proof} We prove first that $\mathsf{P}(C)^{e}$ is contained in $\mathsf{R}(C)^{e}$.
 Observe that an idempotent in $\mathsf{P}(C)^{e}$ is an identity function defined on a finitely generated right ideal of $C$ generated by a code which intersects every finitely generated right ideal of $C$ generated by a code.
 In particular, it intersects principal right ideals of $C$.
 It is now clear that $\mathsf{P}(C)^{e}$ is contained in $\mathsf{R}(C)^{e}$.
 The composition in $\mathsf{P}(C)^{e}$ is just the restriction of the composition in $\mathsf{R}(C)^{e}$. \end{proof}

 {\bf Condition (MC)}.
 Let $C$ be a strongly finitely aligned conical cancellative category with a finite number of identities.
-We assume that if $XC$ is any finitely generated essential right ideal then there is a $YC \subseteq XC$ where $Y$ is a maximal code.\\
+We assume that if $XC$ is any finitely generated essential right ideal then there is a $YC \subseteq XC$ where $Y$ is a maximal code.
+In other words, every finitely generated essential right ideal contains an essential projective right ideal.\\